 To internship or not to internship

-Last year I decided I wanted to find more meaning in my work, so I set about making a career redirection - going from a job broadly related to my scientific background to an internship at the social change charity Good Things Foundation.
+Last year I decided I wanted to find more meaning in my work, so I set out on a career redirection – going from a job broadly related to my scientific background to an internship at the social change charity Good Things Foundation.

 It came at a time when I was re-evaluating what I wanted to do with my life.
 I remember well-meaning people expressed doubts about whether I should switch paths so ‘drastically’ and asked the inevitable question: “what about your science degree?”

 But the decision was based on the package of development opportunities, new skills, experience and overall quality of the internship offered – rather than a desire to ‘ditch science’.
 I wanted to apply the skills I had learned to something new.
 While it might not be the right path for all, it certainly was for me and was easily the best decision I made last year.

 Not all internships are created equal

 It’s fair to say not all internships are created equal.
 The typical idea of an internship is someone collecting a round of coffees for the rest of the team.
 A lot depends on the style of the organisation and the amount of effort it is willing to put into a mutually beneficial internship programme.

 My first role after leaving university was technically an internship to start with, but in reality, it was just the term the organisation used for the probation period, and no development plan came with it.
 It then automatically became an Officer position after I had passed the probation period.

 Why Good Things Foundation is so special